Stjaertfena/lab-0-baseline/README.md

 All fundamental programs are now verified, now let's level up by enabling auto complete for Git CLI!

 ### Configuring CLI auto complete
-1. Verify if your Git CLI auto complete is already working by typing `git sw` in your terminal and hit **_tab_** – if everything is working it should automatically complete you command to `git switch`.
+1. Verify if your Git CLI auto complete is already working by typing `git sw` in your terminal and hit **_tab_** – if everything is working it should automatically complete your command to `git switch`.

 1. If this is not the case you need to enable auto complete for your particular system, whether it's `bash`, `zsh`, `Windows Console`, `Windows Powershell`, or `Cygwin`.
 Google is your best friend here! =)